Felacc/Felacc/README.md

-I'm new to the world and development and currently learning the basics.
+I'm new to the world of software development and currently learning the basics.

 <!---
 Felacc/Felacc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.